wibosco/FetchedResultsController/README.md

 ##Usage

 FetchedResultsController is a collection of subclasses of `NSFetchedResultsController` that conform to their own `NSFetchedResultsControllerDelegate` delegate and implement these methods to handle the most common use case.
-As this implementation uses it's own delegate we have had to introduce a different suite of delegate callbacks: `FRCTableViewFetchedResultsControllerDataDelegate` and `FRCCollectionViewFetchedResultsControllerDataDelegate`.
+As this implementation uses it's own delegate we have had to introduce a different suite of delegate callbacks: `FRCTableViewFetchedResultsControllerDataDelegate`.

 ####Configuring